asegavac/boring-lang/README.md

 The Boring Programming Language (Boring-Lang) is an attempt to create an easy, productive, general purpose programming language that makes as few interesting choices as possible while still being in line with modern concepts in programming languages.

 The language (goals):

-* is compiled with a run-time (llvm for convenience + c/rust compatibility)
+- is compiled with a run-time (llvm for convenience + c/rust compatibility)
-* has managed memory (via strong/weak pointers and automatic reference counting)
+- has managed memory (via strong/weak pointers and automatic reference counting)
-* uses async-await for all IO, with a built-in multi-core scheduler (tokio-based)
+- uses monadic IO, with a built-in multi-core scheduler (tokio-based)
-* supports algebraic data types (Result type for errors, Maybe/Optional type for nullables)
+- supports algebraic data types (Result type for errors, Maybe/Optional type for nullables)
-* supports parametric polymorphism (generics) with higher kinded types
+- supports parametric polymorphism (generics) with higher kinded types
-* uses struct+traits, rather than classes or stuct+interfaces
+- uses struct+traits, rather than classes or stuct+interfaces
-* has a rich standard library (similar scale to python or go)
+- has a rich standard library (similar scale to python or go)
-* is immutable by default
+- is immutable by default
-* is sandboxed by default
+- is sandboxed by default

 It's a middle-ground of Rust, Golang, Swift, Typescript, and Python.
 The goal is not to break any new ground in PL theory, or even create a language anyone likes, but rather to create a language with as few deal-breakers as possible for maximum day-to-day industrial programming ergonomics.